pulsar-stellar/pulsar-research/README.md

 # Pulsar-Stellar Research

-This repository contains implementations and illustrative code to accompany DeepMind publications.
-Along with publishing papers to accompany research conducted at DeepMind, we release open-source environments, data sets, and code to
+This repository contains implementations and illustrative code to accompany Pulsar-Stellar publications.
+Along with publishing papers to accompany research conducted at Pulsar-Stellar, we release open-source environments, data sets, and code to